2026 RAAC Submission Schedule

 Step 3

 Show moreWhen a research application is approved by the Department, a staff member will be allocated as the contact person for the researcher.
-In addition, researchers involved in all successful research applications will be required to attend a start-up meeting with the relevant business area and a representative from the RAAC.
+In addition, researchers involved in all successful research applications will be required to attend a commencement meeting with the relevant business area and a representative from the RAAC.

-- provide support and guidance to researchers to ensure compliance with the Department’s policies, procedures and guidelines
+- provide support and guidance to researchers to ensure compliance with the Department’s policies, procedures and guidelines.

-- discuss any conditions of approval
+- discuss any conditions of approval.

-- finalise required documentation before commencement of the research
+- finalise required documentation before commencement of the research.

 - organise site visits (if applicable) subject to agreement by: